linum/ansible-role-proxmox-vms/README.md

-Ansible Role: Create virtual machines with Proxmox and install (unattended) Ubuntu distributions on them
+Ansible Role: Create virtual machines with Proxmox and install (unattended) Debian/Ubuntu distributions on them
 =========

 The inoxio.proxmox_vms role creates all VMs that are listed within